broadinstitute/gumbo_client/README.md

 You can try resetting the application default credentials by running `cloud auth application-default login` and logging in with your Broad Google account.

 If you get an error about "Unable to acquire impersonated credentials ...
 PERMISSION_DENIED ... iam.serviceAccounts.getAccessToken" you are probably missing a required permission.
 Make sure your account has been granted "Service Account Token Creator" access on the service account gumbo-client-iap-auth@depmap-gumbo.iam.gserviceaccount.com.
+An admin can make this change in the Google Console's Service Account page (under the `depmap-gumbo` project).

 ### Using the client with a service account
 If you are writing your script to run from a non-interactive process, you will need